trust-mfn-berlin/animals-as-objects/vault/netlify/about_en.md

 * *Stories* answer big and small research questions through *materials* and other sources.
 * *Themes* address the bigger picture that links different *stories* and *materials*.

 All technical components are open source.
 We worked collaboratively on [Dendron](https://www.dendron.so/), synchronised via [git](https://git-scm.com/), and published directly from git through a self-hosted version of the content management system [Netlify](https://www.netlify.com/).

+We have made every effort to research and clear all image rights.
+If we have missed something, please contact us.

 **Contact**: humanities(at)mfn.berlin